-The Mexican Mint issues the Gold Libertad coins with brilliant uncirculated and proof finishes.
-Their design is derived from the historic 50 Peso Gold Centenario coins.
-The Libertad Gold coins are made of 99.9% pure gold.
+The coins are offered with brilliant uncirculated and proof finishes in the denominations of 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz.
 Unlike most other contemporary gold bullion coins, Mexican Gold Libertads don't have an official face value.
 Annual mintages are generally quite low compared with other contemporary gold bullion coins.

 The coin's obverse side depicts "El Ángel de la Independencia" (eng: The Angel of Independence) with a laurel wreath in her right hand and broken chains in her left.
 "El Ángel de la Independencia" (a.k.a.
 "Monumento a la Independencia") is a victory column in downtown Mexico City.
 The coin's weight, gold purity and year of mintage are engraved along with the word "Mexico" and the official mint mark.